CANADA STOCKS-TSX rises as higher oil prices support energy stocks

 TORONTO, Jan 18 Canada's main stock index fell on Wednesday as energy stocks weighed with a fall in oil prices and uranium producer Cameco Corp plunged on a negative outlook.

-TORONTO, April 22 Canada's main stock index rose slightly on Friday as higher oil prices supported energy stocks, while the shares of a major healthcare stock also rose.
+TORONTO, March 17 Canada's main stock index rose on Thursday as higher crude oil prices supported energy stocks, while the materials group also advanced.

 TORONTO, Jan 18 Canada's main stock index fell on Wednesday as energy stocks weighed with a fall in oil prices and uranium producer Cameco Corp plunged on a negative outlook.